ibm-cloud-docs/Cloudant/local/troubleshoot.md

 ```
 {: codeblock}

-Next, run Weatherreport search to see whether the
+Next, run Weather report search to see whether the
 problem is fixed.
 You might need to repeat this cycle a
 few times.
 If it is still not working, try this solution
 instead.